Seednode/send/README.md

 Simply point this tool at a file, and it will generate a URL others can use to download it.

+If no file is specified, it will read from stdin.

 The filename is prefaced by a randomly generated slug, of configurable length.

 If so inclined, you can also optionally obfuscate the filename.